nowsilence/uiDemo/README.md

 #Show some ui usage

-###Ok,I will display some View usage by demo provided.
+###Ok,I will display some view usage by demo provided.

 Include：